How Many Hours to Study for Exam P

 Strong Math Background (150 to 200 hours)

 If you majored in math, stats, or physics and earned strong grades in probability, you already know most of what Exam P tests.
-Your study time goes toward:
+Your hours go toward:

 • Exam-specific topics like actuarial loss models